KRM7/gapp/docs/README.md

 ## Overview

 <p>
-This library implements several types of genetic algorithms in C++ for solving both single- and multi-objective optimization problems.
+This is a library of genetic algorithm implementations in C++ for solving single- and multi-objective optimization problems.
 Genetic algorithms with several commonly used encoding methods are implemented, along with commonly used selection, crossover, and mutation methods for each encoding method.
 The user can either choose one of these already implemented methods to use, or they can define their own genetic operators.